IMMC-UWaterloo/ARCGen/README.md

 The characteristic average of the input signals is defined as the mean value at each normalized arc-length.
 The response corridors are the envelope of all ellipses.
 As there is no closed-form way of extracting this envelope, a marching-squares algorithm is used to extract this envelope numerically.
 Because the envelope is extracted numerically, it is important that the number of resampling points (`nResamplePoints`) are large enough to ensure that ellipses are sufficiently overlapped to provide a smooth, realistic envelope.
 Similarly, the resolution of the marching squares grid (`CorridorRes`) should be fine enough to capture the shape of the ellipses correctly.
 This last feature is similar to ensuring that the mesh of a finite element or computational fluid dynamics simulation is fine enough to resolve features.

 # References
-Hartlen & Cronin (202x) is currently being prepared.
+Hartlen & Cronin (202x) "Arc-length Re-parametrization and Signal Registration to Determine a Characteristic Average and Statistical Response Corridors of Biomechanical Data" is currently being prepared.

-# License
-_TODO: Add license closer to release date._

 # Change Log
 ## R2021d